 Connecticut hospitals play a major role in improving community health – providing outreach and support services for cancer, diabetes, and asthma, financial assistance to the uninsured, mobile vans and clinics delivering primary and preventive care, healthy lifestyle education programs, services for the homeless, clinics for migrant farm workers, crisis intervention services, and many others.
-Hospitals in Connecticut spent $1.2 billion on these community benefit initiatives in 2012, including providing services to those who cannot pay and covering the unpaid cost of government programs.
+Hospitals in Connecticut spent $1.5 billion on these community benefit initiatives in 2014, including providing services to those who cannot pay and covering the unpaid cost of government programs.
 Read the 2016 Community Benefit Report.

 Read the hospital community health needs assessments.